The challenges and our response

-The people of the Democratic Republic of Congo (DRC) have endured decades of civil war - a period in which 6 million people died from violence, hunger and disease.
-While the war officially ended years ago, the eastern region of DRC remains one of the world’s worst humanitarian crisis zones.
+The people of the Democratic Republic of Congo (DRC) have endured decades of civil war, during which 5.4 million Congolese died from violence, hunger and disease.
+While the war officially came to an end years ago, the eastern region of DRC remains one of the world’s worst humanitarian crisis zones.

 Explore Democratic Republic of Congo

 We can only be there to help others because our supporters are there for us.
 Be one of them.